Diethood » Recipes » Dinner Recipes » Pork Recipes » Instant Pot Garlic Pork Tenderloin

 • Rest, Slice, and Serve: Manually release any remaining pressure and check the pork’s internal temperature.
 If it isn’t quite there, place the lid back on the Instant Pot and let it sit for a couple more minutes or until done.
 Then remove the tenderloin to a serving dish and let it rest for 5-10 minutes before slicing and serving.
 Enjoy!

-At What Temp is Pork Tenderloin Done?
+At What Temperature is Pork Tenderloin Done?

 Don’t Forget to Make the Gravy!